Probate Q&A Series

 b.
 Sale After Distribution to Heirs (Partition)

-When the clerk distributes the real property outright, the heirs become tenants in common.
+When the real property passes outright to the heirs or devisees, they generally become tenants in common unless the deed or will provides otherwise.
 Each heir holds an undivided interest in the whole property.
 To sell, they can:

 • Agree in writing to sell the property and share net proceeds.
 A single heir or third-party agent can then close the sale once all co-owners sign the deed.

 • If the co-owners cannot agree, any heir may file a partition action under N.C.
 Gen. Stat. § 46-31.1.
-The court will attempt a physical division (partition in kind).
+The court will determine whether partition in kind or partition by sale is appropriate under Chapter 46A.

 In either scenario, co-owners should consider obtaining a professional appraisal to establish fair market value.
 They may list with a real estate broker or accept a cash offer.
 Clear communication and use of standard sale contracts help prevent disputes.